 Long‑distance and regional buses operate mainly from the Quitumbe Bus Terminal in the south and the Carcelen Bus Terminal in the north, offering routes across the Andes, Amazon and coastal regions.

-Quito has a strong cafe and coworking scene, especially around La Floresta, La Carolina, La Mariscal and the Historic Center.
+Quito has a strong cafe and coworking scene, especially around La Floresta, La Carolina, La Mariscal and the Historic Centre.

-Groceries are easy to find across the city, with major options including Supermaxi, Mi Comisariato, Tia and numerous neighborhood markets and produce stalls.
+Groceries are easy to find across the city, with major options including Supermaxi, Mi Comisariato, Tia and numerous local markets and produce stalls.

 Quito is walkable in central districts, with buses, taxis, and the Quito Metro covering longer distances.
 The city stretches along a long north–south valley, so public transport corridors are heavily used.